 In 1966 Walt Disney passed away, and the Walt Disney Company quickly realized there was no formal contract between Walt and the UO.
 When called into question, the UO presented a lone photo of Harris and Walt, who donned a UO letterman jacket featuring Donald.

 Not all people where a fan of being represented by Donald, or a duck, in fact from 1971 to 1978, Dick Harter, the basketball coach at the time, refused to acknowledge the Duck!
 In 1978 student and Daily Emerald graphic artist, Steven Sandstorm simply wasn’t a fan of Donald, and created “Mallard Drake,” who more or less looked like Daffy Duck, as a potential new mascot.
 He even illustrated Mallard giving Donald the boot.
-The debate when to a student vote, and was even recorded in the yearbook, the “ballot included an amendment to change the UO mascot from Donald Duck to Mallard Drake…most UO students thought that Mallard was just a snobby Daffy Duck look-alike.
+The debate went to a student vote, and was even recorded in the yearbook, the “ballot included an amendment to change the UO mascot from Donald Duck to Mallard Drake…most UO students thought that Mallard was just a snobby Daffy Duck look-alike.
 Donald won with a 2-1 margin over Mallard.”

 By the late 1970s the iconic fighting Donald through the O began to be featured on more items at the University, including signs and paper cups.

 Sometime in the 70s or 80s, the human mascot costume was revamped to look a bit more like Donald, and became part of the contract with the Walt Disney Company.
 The contract included a “character usage agreement” and outlined approved appearances for the mascot.
 If the UO wanted to use the costumed mascot outside of those pre-approved events, they had to get written approval from Disney.
-This came became an issue during my time at the UO.
+This became an issue during my time at the UO.
 The performer was also required to properly represent Donald, however I can find no evidence if Disney was involved in the casting process, or if they trusted the UO with that.
 If the contract was canceled, the costume had to be destroyed, yes, destroyed.
 Disney was very serious about this.
 The next part sent me into hysterics…Either the Walt Disney Company would send a representative to witness the destruction, or have the UO destroy it on their own and then provide a “certificate of destruction” to the Walt Disney Company.

 Despite these restrictions, Disney didn’t seem to totally hate Donald being a part of the UO.
 In 1995 the Ducks were on their way to the Rose Bowl, and Disney invited the team, including the Duck, to Disneyland, where the Duck became the first (and as far as I know only) mascot allowed inside Disneyland.